bogoblin/bobbyweb/cv/cv.md

 Hi, I'm Bobby.
-I studied **Computer Science** at the **University of Manchester**, graduating with a **1st class** degree in 2019.
+I studied **Computer Science** at the **University of Manchester**, graduating with a first class degree in 2019.
 Since then, I have had four years of experience as a working software engineer exploring a wide range of technologies.
-I like my builds fast, my tasks automated, and my tests green.

 ## SpareRoom
 *Software Developer | 2½ years*